-B. Transportation Services
+D. Transportation Services

-This section establishes the guidelines and requirements for the Planning Service Areas (PSAs) and Area Agencies on Aging (AAAs)/Aging and Disability Resource Centers (ADRCs) that contract for transportation services for older adults and people with disabilities.
-The section deals directly with transportation service client eligibility and reimbursement, as well as the procedures that the providers/contractors utilize to sublease State Fleet Management vehicles through the LGOA.
+This section establishes the guidelines and requirements for the Planning Service Areas (PSAs) and Area Agencies on Aging (AAAs) that contract for transportation services for older adults and people with disabilities.
+The section deals directly with transportation service client eligibility and reimbursement, as well as the procedures that the providers utilize to sublease State Fleet Management vehicles through the LGOA.